 All scour worms are small, hair-like worms tapered at one end.
 Males are 4–6 mm long and the females are 5–7 mm long, and not easily seen at post mortem.
-T. axei inhabits the abomasum while the other black scour worms live in the first three metres of the small intestine of the sheep or goat where they cause damage to the lining of the gut resulting in nutritional disturbances.
 The adult female in the small intestine typically lays 100–200 eggs per day that are passed out in the dung.

 Further ecological information on worms and their control:

-The only accurate way to diagnose worm infections before productivity losses have occurred is to conduct a WormTest (worm egg count).
-Also request a larval culture if you suspect a barber’s pole infestation.
-The results allow you to make the best choice of drench for the situation.
+The only accurate way to confirm worm infections before productivity losses have occurred is to conduct a worm egg count (WEC).
+Also request a larval culture or DNA test if you suspect a mixed infestation with small brown stomach worm (Ostertagia ostertagi).
+The results allow you to determine the need for a drench or management action.

-Visual signs of infection only occur after significant production loss has already occurred.
+If visual signs of worms are present in cattle then significant production loss has already occurred.
 Also, these signs can occur with other parasites and diseases.

-You can also review the Drench pages on this site to find out specific information about drenches, including their drench active, drench group, length of protection, which worms they treat, dose rate, withholding period, export slaughter interval and manufacturer.
+You can also review the chemical pages on this site to find out specific information about drenches, including their drench active, drench group, how they are administered, which worms they treat, resistance status, safety information and how they work.

-The negative impact of this worm can also be reduced through browsing and grazing management strategies and by using one of the integrated worm control programs that have been developed for different regions across Australia.
+The negative impact of this worm can also be reduced through using one of the integrated annual worm control programs that have been specifically developed for different regions across Australia.